 They go on to say that it’s assumed Sheeran had heard “Amazing,” because otherwise how could such a blatant ripoff have occurred?

-All in all, they’re quite right about everything.
+All in all, the plaintiffs are quite right about everything.

-Back of the napkin copyright lawsuit math time, I would make the argument that “Photograph’s” chorus comprises as much as 70% of the song’s total value, much more than the 41% implied by one of the plaintiff’s complaints; “Photograph’s” lyric though is particularly key to its chorus and therefore the song’s total value.
+Back of the napkin, I would make the argument that “Photograph’s” chorus comprises as much as 70% of the song’s total value, much more than the 41% implied by one of the plaintiff’s complaints; “Photograph’s” lyric though is particularly key to its chorus and therefore the song’s total value.
 Those lyrics are at most inspired by “Amazing.”
 I would calculate the infringement — the notes, chords, rhythmic treatments, etc. — to be no less than 50% of the chorus’s value.
 Therefore “Amazing’s” owners are entitled to 35% (half of 70%) of the profits from “Photograph.”

 The actual complaint is on Scribd, and it describes all the places the plaintiffs threaten to send their forensic accountants to find “Photograph’s” profits.
 The value of music has many more tentacles than most realize.
 Check it out at https://www.scribd.com/document/315183509/HaloSongs-Inc-v-Sheeran